 In 1993, some Chinese students at the University of Virginia decided to study the Bible together.
 Soon, they asked Wright to serve as their adviser.
 From then until 2015, when the Doyles moved to Texas, this group, which at its peak numbered almost 100 students, served as a loving fellowship for ethnic Chinese students.
 Wright spoke almost weekly, while Dori provided hospitality.
 Kevin Sawyer mostly took Wright’s place in 2013.

 The Doyles began a sermon discussion group in Mandarin for Chinese attending Trinity Presbyterian Church in the early 1990s.
-That has become a regular feature of the church’s outreach to Chinese.
+That became a regular feature of the church’s outreach to Chinese.

 Adding new partners and helpers